St. Paul Dog Bite Attorney

 Nicolet Law Accident & Injury Lawyers Can Help with Your St. Paul Dog Bite Injury Claim

 Nicolet Law Accident & Injury Lawyers has helped injured clients throughout Minnesota for more than 16 years.
-During that time, we have recovered more than $55 million in settlements and verdicts for our clients, and you can trust we will do all we can to maximize your financial recovery.
+During that time, we have recovered hundreds of millions of dollars in settlements and verdicts for our clients, and you can trust we will do all we can to maximize your financial recovery.

 When you work with our firm, you will work with a dedicated legal team that has your best interests at heart, and we will provide the advice, support, and guidance you need throughout the process by: